2017–18 UEFA Europa League qualifying: Matches

-Botev Plovdiv won 5–1 on aggregate.

-Apollon Limassol won 5–1 on aggregate.

-Dinamo Minsk won 4–1 on aggregate.

-Lyngby won 3–1 on aggregate.

-Mladá Boleslav won 5–2 on aggregate.

-AIK won 2–0 on aggregate.

-AEK Larnaca won 2–0 on aggregate.

-Skënderbeu won 3–1 on aggregate.

-Panionios won 5–2 on aggregate.

-Astra Giurgiu won 3–1 on aggregate.

-Lech Poznań won 4–3 on aggregate.

-Brøndby won 3–2 on aggregate.

-3–3 on aggregate.
-Trakai won 5–3 on penalties.

-Hajduk Split won 3–1 on aggregate.

-Videoton won 4–1 on aggregate.

-Maccabi Tel Aviv won 5–1 on aggregate.

-Utrecht won 3–1 on aggregate.

-Ružomberok won 2–1 on aggregate.

-Sūduva Marijampolė won 2–1 on aggregate.

-Gabala won 3–1 on aggregate.

-AEL Limassol won 3–1 on aggregate.

-Rheindorf Altach won 4–1 on aggregate.

-Östersund won 3–1 on aggregate.

-Fola Esch won 4–2 on aggregate.

-Odd won 2–0 on aggregate.

-Domžale won 5–3 on aggregate.

-Red Star Belgrade won 3–1 on aggregate.

-Aberdeen won 3–1 on aggregate.

-Midtjylland won 7–3 on aggregate.

-Sturm Graz won 3–1 on aggregate.

-Shkëndija won 4–2 on aggregate.

-Bnei Yehuda won 3–1 on aggregate.

-Osijek won 3–2 on aggregate.

 Third qualifying round

 The draw for the third qualifying round was held on 14 July 2017, 13:00 CEST.

 Seeding

 A total of 58 teams played in the third qualifying round: 25 teams which entered in this round, and the 33 winners of the second qualifying round.
 Prior to the draw the participating teams were placed in one group with five seeded and five unseeded teams (group 1) and four groups with six seeded and six unseeded teams (groups 2–5), depending on their UEFA club coefficient.
-(Note: The numbers for each team were pre-assigned by UEFA so that the draw could be held in one run for the group with ten teams and another run for the groups with twelve teams.)
+Teams were pre-assigned numbers by UEFA so that the draw could be held in one run for the group with ten teams and another run for the groups with twelve teams.
 Since the draw for the third qualifying round took place before the results of the previous round were known, the seeding was carried out under the assumption that the team with the higher coefficient of an undecided tie would advance to this round, which meant if the team with the lower coefficient was to advance, it simply took the seeding of its defeated opponent.